thehyve/Rmodules/web-app/Rscripts/tests/README.md

 ### Running tests:

-Execute the following command in R `test_dir(".")`.
+Execute the following command in R: `test_dir(".")`.
 All files starting with "test" will be run by testthat.
 Each context will show succesfully executed tests as dots.
 In addition, many analyses still contain print statements which will muddle the test report.
 This should be fixed in the future by handling all analysis messages in a different way.
+For more

 ### Notes: